UtsavMakhija/Astar-algorithm-maze-solver/README.md

 •	h(n) → Estimated cost to reach goal (heuristic)
 ### Why A* is Used
 •	Faster than uninformed search algorithms \
-•	Guarantees shortest path (if heuristic is admissible) \
+•	Guarantees shortest path \
 •	Widely used in real-world applications
 ________________________________________
 ## Features